vincenzomos/reactiveSpringWorkshop/Readme.md

 To route requests to that handler, you need to expose a RouterFunction to Spring Boot.
 You can do this by creating a @Bean of type RouterFunction<ServerResponse>.

-Modify that class so that GET requests to "/streamDataFunctional" are routed to the handler you just implemented.
+Modify that class so that GET requests to "/streamData" are routed to the handler you just implemented.

 *Some tips*
 - There is already a unit/integration test available for the endpoint (`nl.sogeti.reactivespring.bitcoindata.FunctionalStyleBitcoinDataConfigurationTest`)
 - The content type "application/json" results in a finite collection
-- Browsers only can consume a stream by producing Server Sent events. (`MediaType.TEXT_EVENT_STREAM`)
+- Browsers only can consume a stream by producing Server Sent events. (`MediaType.TEXT_EVENT_STREAM or MediaType.APPLICATION_STREAM_JSON)
 - More info on [the Spring WebFlux.fn reference documentation](http://docs.spring.io/spring-framework/docs/5.0.3.RELEASE/spring-framework-reference/web.html#web-reactive-server-functional)

 ## A Trading Signal Service